frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

   </div>
 </div>

-And that's all there is to the top level robot assembly.
+And that's all there is to the top level robot assembly!
 The use of the origin cube makes it very easy to mate together.
 In later stages you will explore how to create flexible assemblies (arms, elevators, etc) with the origin cube.
 If you are interested, you can get a sneak peek [here](/best-practices/assembly-setup/#utilizing-origin-cube-for-flexible-assemblies).

 Congratulations on completing Stage 1A!
 Remember, practice is essential – the more CAD models you create, the more proficient and efficient you'll become.
 Using keyboard shortcuts can significantly accelerate your CAD workflow.
 Be attentive to best practices to avoid developing any bad habits.
 Keep up the good work!

-So far, you've been focusing on modeling individual *parts*.
-Starting in Stage 1B, we'll introduce master sketches and delve into modeling *robots*.
+At this point, you've learned and had some practice on modeling individual components and creating a top-down design.
+Starting in Stage 1C, we'll introduce some mechanical design topics including power transmission.
+This is the final step before being able to design a full mechanism!

 <br>
 <center>1B: Drivebase</center>